Meet Our People

 As founding dean of Relay Baton Rouge, Norah Gillam leads the teacher training curriculum for the campus.
 As an educational leader, Norah helped drive Newark Collegiate Academy in Newark, NJ to strong academic results and above 90% college matriculation for the past 7 years.
 During her time at Newark Collegiate, she also worked as a writing teacher and English Department Chair.
 Before joining KIPP: New Jersey, Norah taught English and AP Language at East New York Family Academy in Brooklyn as a member of Teach for America.
 Norah earned her B.A. in Writing from Wittenberg University and her Masters in Teaching from Pace University.

-As Acting Dean of Relay San Antonio, Annie Hoffman oversees all aspects of teacher training.
+As Dean of Relay San Antonio, Annie Hoffman oversees all aspects of teacher training.
 As a native Texan, she is thrilled to be leading Relay San Antonio in her home state and providing teachers with the knowledge and skills to be effective teachers for their PK-12 students.

 Most recently, Hoffman took a sabbatical from her role as the Senior Director of Elementary Curriculum Design and Assistant Professor of Practice in Relay New York to teach first grade in the New York City Department of Education.
 Prior to joining Relay, Hoffman completed her Masters of Education in Language and Literacy at the Harvard Graduate School of Education.
 She began her teaching career at Sherman Elementary in the Houston Independent School District.
 Hoffman earned her B.S. in magazine journalism from Syracuse University.